vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 **1. Is it possible for a single entity to rug its users?**

-User funds in the treasury are custodied by the 3-of-6 treasury multi-sig and other system funds (including COIL/SPR token security) are custodied by the 4-of-7 protocol multi-sig.
+User funds in the Treasury are custodied by the 3-of-6 treasury multi-sig, and other system funds (including COIL/SPR token security) are custodied by the 4-of-7 protocol multi-sig.
 Both multi-sigs include core contributors of the protocol in addition to project advisors.
 The address owners are disclosed, and while the majority are pseudonymous, they include many known actors with a long history working in crypto.
-It is possible to rug user funds, although appears reasonably secure at this stage.
+It is possible to rug user funds, although it appears reasonably secure at this stage.

 **2. If the team vanishes, can the project continue?**

-Depends how "team" is defined.
-If the 3 core contributors disappeared, the project advisors would still be able to reach the multi-sig threshold required to recover treasury funds.
-In case the majority of multi-sig signers disappear, it would no longer be possible to access the treasury and the project would be unable to continue.
+It depends on how "team" is defined.
+If the three core contributors disappeared, the project advisors would still be able to reach the multi-sig threshold required to recover treasury funds.
+If the majority of multi-sig signers disappear, it would no longer be possible to access the Treasury, and the project would be unable to continue.

 Economic Factors

 **1. Does the project's viability depend on additional incentives?**

-A core mechanic of Spiral DAO involves the use of bribes to expand the treasury.
-That includes bribes for the COIL/FraxBP pool, which is almost entirely POL and is earning the treasury >100% APY on $1.8M of liquidity.
+A core mechanic of Spiral DAO involves using bribes to expand the Treasury.
+That includes bribes for the COIL/FraxBP pool, which is almost entirely POL and is earning the Treasury>100% APY on $1.8M of liquidity.
 The Yield Bonding strategy depends on being able to farm ecosystem reward tokens from a variety of Curve and Balancer pools.

 **2. If demand falls to 0 tomorrow, can all users be made whole?**

-Users farming in the Yield Bonding pools are always be able to redeem their LP tokens, regardless of market conditions.
-On the other hand, COIL holders may no be able to redeem treasury assets.
+Users farming in the Yield Bonding pools can always redeem their LP tokens, regardless of market conditions.
+On the other hand, COIL holders may not be able to redeem treasury assets.
 Only 312K USDC is in the `SpiralRedeem` contract, in addition to 900K USDC in the Curve pool and 800K USDC in the Balancer pool.
-Once all USDC is drained, remaining treasury funds would need to be distributed by the treasury multi-sig.
+Once all USDC is drained, the remaining treasury funds would need to be distributed by the treasury multi-sig.

 Security Factors

 **1. Do audits reveal any concerning signs?**

 An [audit report](https://github.com/pessimistic-io/audits/blob/main/Spiral%20DAO%20Security%20Analysis%20by%20Pessimistic.pdf) from Pessimistic in January 2023 revealed several issues, including a critical issue.
 All issues found in the report were fixed or addressed.
-The project has a bug bounty program up to $250K for critical findings, and recently established a 30K SPR ($77K) bounty program with Hats.Finance.
+The project has a bug bounty program of up to $250K for critical findings and recently established a 30K SPR ($77K) bounty program with Hats.Finance.

 ## Conclusion